Physical Address

 Assessing the extent of piston damage is essential to determine whether repair or replacement is necessary.
 By recognizing the symptoms of piston damage and utilizing diagnostic techniques, you can make informed decisions regarding the health of your engine.

-Repairing a Damaged Piston
+Repairing A Damaged Piston

 Repairing a damaged piston can often be a cost-effective solution, especially if the damage is not too severe.
 There are a few methods for repairing a damaged piston, such as piston ring replacement and piston resurfacing.